retaildevcrews/pib-gitops/README.md

 ## Setup your GitHub PAT

 > GitOps needs a PAT that can push to this repo
+>
+> You can use your Codespaces token but it will be deleted when your Codespace is deleted and GitOps will quit working

 - Create a Personal Access Token (PAT) in your GitHub account
   - Grant repo and package access